kstenerud/streamux/streamux-specification.md

 #### Wildcards:

-Peers may also use the "wildcard" value `-1` in the `proposed` field, meaning that they will defer to the other peer's proposed value.
+Peers may also use the "wildcard" value (any negative value) in the `proposed` field, meaning that they will defer to the other peer's proposed value.
 This changes how `proposed` is calculated:

     if us.proposed = wildcard: proposed = them.proposed
     if them.proposed = wildcard: proposed = us.proposed